 Acne medications help by interrupting this process in different ways.
 Some over-the-counter and prescription acne creams help by unplugging the follicles.
 Others - such as antibiotics - kill the bacteria that move into the follicles and reduce inflammation.
 Oral retinoids such as isotretinoin work differently by reducing the amount of oil secreted by glands in the skin.

 There is no single best acne or spot treatment.
-Some people do well using one acne cream, while many need a combination of approaches to control their acne.
+Some people do well using one acne cream, while others need a combination of approaches to control their acne.

 What causes acne?